xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 description:
 ---

 Chrome sets a default UI language with the first Chrome window that opens.
-In other words, if you alter browser locales, for example, with command line arguments `chrome.exe --lang=de` to start Chrome in German, the Chrome driver still defines the default language from the Chrome browser.
+In other words, if you alter browser locales, for example, with command line argument `chrome.exe --lang=de` to start Chrome in German, the Chrome driver still defines the default language from the Chrome browser.

 To test different browser locales, you can instead configure Desired Capabilities.
 You can learn about this here: [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html)